GameServerManagers/LinuxGSM-Docs/Usage.md

 update
 ------

-This will also restart the server if it is currently online.
+Update checks with SteamCMD if any updates are available for the server.
+If there is update will stop a running server, apply the update and start it again.

     ./csgoserver update